Buildings and architecture of Bristol: 20th century

+After the Blitz, the city architect's department became closely involved in the execution of post-war rebuilding schemes, including the planning and phased construction of Broadmead as a new retail centre, alongside extensive municipal housing and school building programmes.
+Major civic projects credited to the department in the 1950s included the rebuilt interior of the Colston Hall (1951), the redevelopment of Barton Hill with high-rises, and the original terminal building at Bristol Airport (1957).
+In 1958, Barton House was built as part of the city architect's programmes, becoming Bristol's first tower block.

 A modernist hotel and car park built dockside in 1966, while the docks were still in active use; now The Bristol Hotel.

 Like much of British post-war development, the regeneration of Bristol city centre was characterised by Modernist architecture including Brutalist towers such as the "tall and intrusive" Castlemead, one of several examples of such "abysmally dull and big" brutalist architecture in the city.
 Similar insensitivity was demonstrated in the massive expansion of road infrastructure, under what Pevsner describes as the "megalomaniac Reconstruction Plan of 1946".
 The world's oldest shot tower in Redcliffe was lost to road development in 1968, being replaced the following year by the Cheese Lane Shot Tower on a different site.
 Since the 1990s this trend has been reversing, limiting access with the closure of a number of main roads, whilst the Broadmead shopping centre has been further developed.
 In 2006, one of the city centre's tallest Mid-Century Modern towers was lost, with further historic 20th century structures being destroyed more recently.
 The transfer of the docks to Avonmouth, 7 miles (11 km) downstream from the city centre, relieved congestion in the centre of Bristol and allowed substantial redevelopment of the old central dock area, the Floating Harbour.
 Andrew Foyle, in his Bristol volume in the Pevsner Architectural Guides city series published in 2004, notes that the redevelopment highlighted both "the potential and difficulties of harbourside regeneration".

-In 1958, Barton House, Bristol's first tower block was built.
+Clifton Cathedral, to the north of the city centre, was built during the early 1970s.
 In the 1990s, a harbourside concert hall designed by architects Behnisch & Partners was planned, but an Arts Council decision cut the funding and the project has not been revived.
 This has left We The Curious (formerly At-Bristol), which mixes art, science and nature, with its all-reflective planetarium, as the centrepiece of the Harbourside development.